$0 Massachusetts Adoption Quick-Start Checklist

 Navigating a Massachusetts Probate Court adoption without an attorney is achievable for uncontested cases — stepparent adoptions, kinship adoptions, and some foster-to-adopt finalizations — if you understand the jurisdictional rules, file in the correct county division, and handle the Citation and Service of Process correctly.
 The Massachusetts court system does not provide that guidance.
 The forms are published.
 The instructions are not.
 This is the gap that causes families to stall out — not the complexity of the process, but the absence of a clear operational map.

-The direct answer for most self-represented petitioners: file in the Probate and Family Court in the county where you live (not where the child was born), use form CJP 87 for the Petition for Adoption, understand that the Citation issued after filing must be formally served on biological parents under specific return-of-service rules, and expect the court process to take three to nine months once the petition is accepted.
+The direct answer for most self-represented petitioners: file in the Probate and Family Court in the county where you live (not where the child was born), use form CJP 87 for the Petition for Adoption, understand that the Citation issued after filing must be served under the court's return-of-service rules, and expect timing to vary once the petition is accepted.
 The most common failure is the Citation step.
 The second most common is filing in the wrong court division.

 The Massachusetts Dual-Court System